A2Faisal/SESAME/README.md

 - Foster interdisciplinary collaboration and research by providing accessible and integrated datasets.

 ## Software Package
 SESAME Software package is dependent on multiple python files.
-Users are requested to download the files from SESAME/src/ folder.
+Users are requested to download the files from src folder.
 Software documentation will be available soon.

 ## Human-Earth Atlas
 Datasets can be downloaded in NetCDF format from {link}.
 Detailed dataset documentation file can be found in [Google Spreadsheet](https://docs.google.com/spreadsheets/d/17rn570hyfLm0OsSmbTxHcVGPS4Vy27EpWAI02Rqu-WQ/edit?usp=sharing).